eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/07_edrs.md

 }
 ```

+**NOTE:** It is important to always verify if all json-ld prefixed fields in the request can be resolved to a known JSON-LD vocabulary.
+It is also important to make sure prefixed terms will be resolved to the intended IRI.

 - `counterPartyAddress` sets the coordinates for the connector that the Consumer-EDC shall negotiate with (Provider EDC).
 - `protocol` is the providers' supported protocol
 - In the `policy` section, the Data Consumer specifies the Data Offer for the negotiation.
 As there may be multiple